edward0181/android_device_samsung_a23xq/README.md

-# TWRP Device Tree for Samsung Galaxy A23 5G
+# OFRP Device Tree for Samsung Galaxy A23 5G

 The Galaxy A23 5G (codenamed _"a23xq"_) is an upper-mid-range smartphone from Samsung.